meshalawy/personal_website/_pages/about.md

 ---

 ## About me
-Mashaal is a PhD student at the Computer Science and Engineering Department, University of Minnesota - Twin Cities, under the supervision of Prof. Mohammed Mokbel.
-Mashaal Obtained his BS degree in 2015 with first class honours from the Computer Engineering department at Umm Al-Qura University, Makkah, Saudi Arabia.
-His primary research interest is big data management system.
+I am a Ph.D. candidate at the Department of Computer Science and Engineering at the University of Minnesota, advised by Dr. Mohamed Mokbel.
+I Obtained my Bachelor's degree in Computer Engineering in 2015 with first class honours from Umm Al-Qura University, Makkah, Saudi Arabia, and my Master's degree in 2018 from the Department of Computer Science and Engineering at the University of Minnesota.
+My current research focuses on providing accurate map services mainly by improving the quality of the map itself using machine learning and other similar approaches.
+Such map services include routing, ETAs, range and KNN queries, etc. My prior work includes spatial knowledge bases (spatial MLN) and spatial data management.